optimizely/scribe/content/stories/move-inc.md

 [[intro]]

 Move, Inc. (operator of Realtor.com), a News Corp company, is a provider of online real estate services for consumers and real estate professionals to help navigate all stages of the home-buying process.
-The company is heavily invested in understanding its target audience, with teams devoted to both analytics and .
+The company is heavily invested in understanding its target audience, with teams devoted to both analytics and user research.

 [[/]]